SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/StringsAndCharacters.rst

 :newTerm:`String interpolation` is a way to construct a new ``String`` value from a mix of constants, variables, literals, and expressions by including their values inside a string literal.
+You can use string interpolation in both ordinary string literals and multiline string literals.
 Each item that you insert into the string literal is wrapped in a pair of parentheses, prefixed by a backslash (``\``):